lnflash/flash/DEV.md

 ```

 ### Set the Environment

+[direnv](https://direnv.net) is required to load environment variables.
+Make sure it is installed and that the [direnv hook](https://direnv.net/docs/hook.html) is added to your `shell.rc` file.

 Create a `.env.local` to add local environment overrides.
 For the Flash project, the IBEX_PASSWORD is required.
 E.g: